As Auto Industry Roars Back, Worker Shortages Throw Up Roadblocks

 Some of those employees had worked in a plant before making the switch to an office job.
 But in other cases, staff with no manufacturing experience have been trained in what Lauder calls "freshman processes" — production tasks that are a little bit easier.

-But Lauder says using white-collar workers isn't so unusual at Toyota.
-Twenty years ago she was in accounting, and was trained to help build transmissions in a pinch.
+But Lauder said using white-collar workers isn't so unusual at Toyota.
+Twenty years ago she was in accounting and was trained to help build transmissions in a pinch.

 Still, this is obviously not plan A for how to build cars.